folkvangrn/yggdrasil/README.md

 ## Changing the default settings

 User can change connection string for the database, database user name and password, default admin's username, password, name, surname and hibernate's update strategy.
 All of that is configurable via ```docker-compose.yml``` file.
-Note that ```nginx.conf``` file is vital to operation of this configuration, as it contains setting for nginx proxy that is used to bypass spring library limitations when it comes to CORS handling.
+Note that ```nginx.conf``` file is vital to operation of this configuration, as it contains settings for nginx proxy that is used to bypass spring library limitations when it comes to CORS handling.

+Please refer to ```docker-compose.yml``` file for more details.

 ## Manual deployment